klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.ipfs.md

 caver.ipfs.setIPFSNode(host, port, ssl)
 ```

 Initializes to connect with IPFS Node.
-When IPFS Node information is set through this function, you can save files to IPFS or load files stored in IPFS.
+When IPFS Node information is set through this function, you can upload files to IPFS or load files stored in IPFS.

 **Parameters**